JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

     # calcualte [m/pix] meters per pixel relation in y dimension
     ym_per_pix = y_distance_m/pix_dashed_line

-**Step 11**: With these pixels per meter relations, the right and left lane line polynomial fitting, and using the function `measure_curvatures()` evaluated in the bottom of image we finally get the curvature for each line.
-For example to measure the curvature of left lane line the process is:
+**Step 11**: With these pixels per meter relations, the right and left lane lines polynomials fitting, and using the function `measure_curvatures()` evaluated in the bottom of image we finally get the curvature for each line.
+For example to measure the curvature of left lane line the code is:

     # Measure curvature for left lane line

+    # Re-calculation of coefficients
     Al = left_fit[0]*(xm_per_pix/(ym_per_pix**2))
     Bl = left_fit[1]*(xm_per_pix/ym_per_pix)

     # Calculation of R_curve (radius of curvature)
     left_curvature = ((1 + (2*Al*y_eval + Bl)**2)**1.5) / np.absolute(2*Al)

-If you check the code above you'll find out the polynomial fit is in pixel units, to calculate the curvature in meters we redefine the coefficients with the relations previously calculated.
+If you check the code above you'll find out the polynomial fitting is in pixel units, to calculate the curvature in meters we redefine the coefficients with the relations previously calculated.

 To get the car's position respect to the lane lines center the function `get_car_road_position()` is called.

 ### **5. Road Area Re-projection**

 <!-- Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly. -->
-To visualize your results the function `draw_results()` will draw everything for us and merge the original image and the projections image with the lane lines drawn and  information like curvatures and car's position.
+The function `draw_results()` will draw everything for us and merge the original image and the projections image with the lane lines drawn and information like curvatures and car's position.
 Using this function and the returned arguments for every function already explained we get:

 <img src="./output_images/straight_lines1.jpg" alt="drawing" width="800"/>
-*Figure 15 - Lane lines re projection in original image*
+*Figure 15 - Projected lane lines in original image and more process information*

 ### **6. Results**